As an Amazon Associate, I earn from qualifying purchases.

 You can go ahead and bake them now if you’d like, but if you’re planning ahead, tightly cover the pan and store it in the fridge for up to 36 hours.

-To bake: preheat the oven to 350˚F degrees.
-Bake for 25-28 minutes!
+To bake: preheat the oven to 350˚F. Bake for 25-28 minutes!
 Smells like: heaven on earth.

-Let’s Make the Frosting
+Let’s Make the cream cheese icing

 While the rolls are baking, combine room-temperature butter and cream cheese in a mixer fitted with a paddle attachment.
 Mix on medium until soft and fluffy.
 Looks Like: whipped butter.